Film: 1880s–1890s: First motion pictures

 By the end of the 1880s, the introduction of lengths of celluloid photographic film and the invention of motion picture cameras, which could photograph a rapid sequence of images using only one lens, allowed action to be captured and stored on a single compact reel of film.

-Movies were initially shown publicly to one person at a time through "peep show" devices such as the Electrotachyscope, Kinetoscope and the Mutoscope.
-Not much later, exhibitors managed to project films on large screens for theatre audiences.
+Movies were initially shown publicly to one person at a time through "peep show" devices such as the Electrotachyscope, Kinetoscope, and the Mutoscope.
+In the late 1890s, exhibitors managed to project films on large screens for theatre audiences.

-The first public screenings of films at which admission was charged were made in 1895 by the American Woodville Latham and his sons (using films produced by their Eidoloscope company), by the Skladanowsky brothers, and by French brothers Auguste and Louis Lumière, best known for L'Arrivée d'un train en gare de La Ciotat (1896), with ten of their own productions.
+The first public screenings of films where admission was charged were made in 1895 by the American Woodville Latham and his sons (using films produced by their Eidoloscope company), by German brothers Emile and Max Skladanowsky, and by French brothers Auguste and Louis Lumière, best known for L'Arrivée d'un train en gare de La Ciotat (1896), with 10 of their own productions.
 Private screenings had preceded these by several months, with Latham's slightly predating the others'.

 1910s: Early evolution

-The earliest films were simply one static shot that showed an event or action with no editing or other cinematic techniques.
-Typical films showed employees leaving a factory gate, people walking in the street, and the view from the front of a trolley as it traveled a city's Main Street.
-According to legend, when a film showed a locomotive at high speed approaching the audience, the audience panicked and ran from the theater.
+The earliest films were very short, typically a few minutes or less.
+Generally, they were a simple, singular, static shot that showed an event or action with no editing or other cinematic techniques.
+Examples of early films include Workers Leaving the Lumière Factory (1895) and its alternate versions, in which a still camera shows employees leaving their workplace through a gateway, and A Trip Down Market Street (1906), which had some sense of movement because it was shot from a cable car.

 Around the turn of the 20th century, films started stringing several scenes together to tell a story.
 (The filmmakers who first put several shots or scenes discovered that, when one shot follows another, that act establishes a relationship between the content in the separate shots in the minds of the viewer.
 It is this relationship that makes all film storytelling possible.
 In a simple example, if a person is shown looking out a window, whatever the next shot shows, it will be regarded as the view the person was seeing.)
 Each scene was a single stationary shot with the action occurring before it.
 The scenes were later broken up into multiple shots photographed from different distances and angles.